anggid/Part-of-HackerRank/README.md

 # Part-of-HackerRank
-I add some code for hackerrank solution based on each question.
+I add some code for hackerrank solution based on each question using Python.